 - Plant Identification

 - If you have a strong horticultural background or want to dedicate yourself to self-directed study you can write the Certification Exam:

 Our chapter, when funds permit, reimburses you for a percentage of your course fees or covers the cost of writing the certification exam.
 Whichever path you choose, you have three years to complete your learning.

 Since Master Gardeners are expected to provide up-to-date advice, we encourage lifelong learning.
 After you’ve completed your training you must demonstrate your commitment to lifelong learning by completing a minimum of six continuing education units each year.
-There are many ways to fulfill this requirement – researching and writing articles or presentations, attending workshops or technical updates, or taking additional online courses.
+There are many ways to fulfill this requirement – researching and writing articles/blogs or presentations, attending workshops or technical updates, or taking additional online courses.

 What’s my volunteer commitment?